patrickbwarren/qgis3-survex-import/README.md

 imported as line strings in separate vector layers for convenience.
 All created layers are saved to the GeoPackage file if requested (any existing content is overwritten).

+A CRS selector dialog box will appear, if neither of the CRS selector options are checked, or if CRS from .3d file is selected but there is no CRS in the .3d file.

 If 'keep features' is selected, then previously imported features are not discarded, and the newly-created layers will contain both the